Skip to main content

 5. The page handler — innermost.

-Note: because of the auto-injected middlewares, you don't need to do anything to make URLFor and ID/IDTarget work from inside your handlers — the parse context and current-route params are already in r.Context().
+Because of the auto-injected middlewares, you don't need to do anything to make URLFor and ID/IDTarget work from inside your handlers and middleware — the parse context and current-route params are already in r.Context().